LittleCodingFox/StaticWiki/README.md

 From then on, while `StaticWikiHelper` is open, it will constantly generate your HTML files in the output folder (`staticwiki` by default) by reading the `.md` files in your source folder (`pagesources` by default) based on the theme file (`staticwikitheme/theme.html` by default).

-Finally, the `Navigation.md` file can be used to customize the page navigation of your wiki.
+Finally, the `Navigation.list` file (located in the same directory as `staticwiki.ini`) can be used to customize the page navigation of your wiki.
 You can create links one line at a time in a form of `Name=URL` per line.
 An example would be something like `Google=http://www.google.com`.

 # Notes